oslabs-beta/Svault/README.md

 // Svault Oauth handler
 export const handle = SvaultOauth({ providers });
 ```
-3. Create an `.env` file in the root level of your project and define your client ID and secret as variables.
+3. Create an `.env` file at the root level of your project and define your client ID and secret as variables.
 Example:
 ```TypeScript
 // Paste if using Discord Oauth
 DISCORD_CLIENT_ID = YOURIDHERE